Issues & Solutions

 Build A Better Tomorrow

-In Erlanger, we have experienced unprecedented growth and progress as a result of continued lowering property tax rates.
-Despite our lower tax rates, we are still collecting more revenue than we were 7 years ago.
-In the upcoming 2 years, I would like council to continue the property tax rate decreases, but would also like to explore decreases in our franchise fees (utilities taxes), insurance premium tax rates, and payroll tax rates.
-We’ve had so much growth over the last few years – however, the job is not done.
-We must continue to focus on promoting development until we get things accomplished like filling up the vacant Toyota office building.
+First, we have experienced unprecedented growth and progress as a result of our lower property tax rates and tangible tax rates.
+Despite nine (9) consecutive years of lower tax rates, we continue collecting more revenue than we did 10 years ago.
+In the upcoming 2 years, I would like council to continue the property tax rate decreases, but I would also like to explore decreases in our franchise fees, insurance premium tax rates, and payroll tax rates.
+We've had so much growth over the last few years - however, the job is not done.
+We must continue to focus on promoting development and filling all vacant portions of existing buildings.
 Ultimately, the purpose of all of this is to lighten the tax burden on our residents.

 Services